12 Impressive Movies To Learn Turkish

 1. Eşkıya (The Bandit) — 1996

-Known for Turkey’s official entry to the 70th Academy Awards, The Bandit is a story of a man released from prison after serving for 35 long years.
+Known for Turkey’s official entry to the 70th Academy Awards, The Bandit is a story of a man released from prison after serving for 35 years.

 If you fancy seeing thrillers and crime talkies, you can surely add them to your favorite list.